 - a.
-The Program Administrator sends email to the contracting utility and Approved Vendor with a link to the revised Schedule B, highlighting any change in the standing order percentage. - b.
-If there is a change to the standing order percentage, the Program Administrator sends email to the GATS admin, copying the utility and Approved Vendor, requesting removal of the irrevocable flag on the Community Solar project's standing order.
-The email will include at a minimum, the project's ABP application ID, registry Unit ID, and new standing order percentage. - c.
-The utility replies to all confirming its consent to remove the irrevocable flag. - d.
-GATS removes the irrevocable flag and replies to all confirming that the irrevocable flag has been removed. - e.
-The Approved Vendor cancels the existing standing order and initiates a new irrevocable standing order with the new specified percentage. - f.
-The Approved Vendor replies to all confirming the new standing order has been initiated. - g.
-The utility confirms the new standing order is accurate.
+The Program Administrator sends email to the contracting utility and Approved Vendor with a link to the revised Schedule B, highlighting any change in the standing orderStanding Order percentage. - b.
+If there is a change to the standing orderStanding Order percentage, the Program Administrator sends an email to the GATS admin, copying thecontracting utility and the Approved Vendor, requesting removal of the irrevocable flag on the Community Solar project's standing orderStanding Order.
+The email will include at a minimum, the project's ABP application ID, registry Unit ID, and new standing orderStanding Order percentage. - c.-The utility replies to all confirmingdocumenting its consent to remove the irrevocable flag. - d.c.
+GATS.
+The utility then removes the irrevocable flag and replies to all confirming that the irrevocable flag has beenwas removed. - e.d.
+The Approved Vendor cancels the existing standing orderStanding Order and initiates a new irrevocable standing orderStanding Order with the new specified percentage. - f.e.
+The Approved Vendor replies to all confirming the new standing orderStanding Order has been initiated. - g.f.
+The utility confirms the new standing orderStanding Order is accurate.